 Compensation is determined by first establishing your gross weekly earnings.
 Alaska has several ways of computing this, depending on how your earnings are calculated at the time of your injury.
 Most importantly, however, is that the maximum compensation rate is 120 percent of the Alaska Average Weekly Wage (AAWW).

 If your claim is denied, you must request a hearing before the Workers' Compensation Board by filing an Affidavit of Readiness for Hearing.
 At the hearing, you or your attorney will present evidence which supports your position.
 This evidence may include, for instance, testimony from your medical treatment provider or from your coworkers, or documentation proving your compensation rate.

-If your claim is denied, your employer's workers' compensation insurance agent is asking for an official statement, or if your employer's doctor is ordering you back to work with no restrictions when you know you are not fully recovered, you may want to speak with an attorney.
-Fortunately, an attorney experienced with Alaska workers' compensation laws can review your claim at no cost.
+If your claim is denied, your employer's workers' insurance agent is asking for an official statement, or your employer's doctor is ordering you back to work when you know you aren't fully recovered, you may want to speak with an attorney about workers' comp issues.
+Contact a personal injury attorney located near you today for help.